In this post, you’ll discover some effective ways to create blog content that converts your readers into subscribers, leads, and customers.

 #4.
 Create some content upgrades to add to your blog posts

 What the heck is a content upgrade?
-You might be wondering right now.
+You might be wondering.

-A content upgrade is a bonus content incentive, similar to the free report you might be offering on your blog right now.
+A content upgrade is a bonus content incentive, similar to the free report you might be offering in exchange for an email address on your blog right now.

-However, content upgrades can be way more effective at converting traffic than any free report or eBook.
+However, content upgrades can be way more effective at converting traffic than any free report or eBook in general.

-Content upgrades are simply content extensions or additions to your blog posts.
+Content upgrades are simply content extensions or add-ons to your blog posts.

-Example: You’re writing a tutorial post on how to grow your email list so your content upgrade might be a free PDF cheat sheet containing extra tips on how to boost opt-in conversion rate.
+You’re writing a tutorial post on how to promote your content on Instagram so your content upgrade might be a free PDF cheat sheet containing additional tips, a cheatsheet, some case studies, or resources on how to become the best Instagram marketer ever!

-Your readers can get access to this content upgrade by signing up to your email list via a form or call-to-action placed at the bottom of your post.
+Your readers would get access to this content upgrade by signing up to your email list via a form or call-to-action placed at the bottom of your blog post.

-Content upgrades can be very effective especially if the bonus content is aligned with the topic of the blog post.
+Content upgrades can be very effective especially if the bonus content is aligned with the topic of the blog post, naturally.

 For added validation that content upgrades can work, just take a look at the screen capture below.